Pillar One – a new taxing right

 An implementation plan was also published in October.
 This envisages that pillar two will be brought into law in 2022, and effective in 2023.
 This will potentially require changes to domestic law, the introduction of a new multilateral instrument and changes to bilateral tax treaties.

 Navigating these new rules will not be straightforward.
-There are a number of questions you will need to ask yourself.
-We can help you work out the answers and find a way through the new tax landscape.
+Our tax experts are here to help you find a way through the new tax landscape.

 Who is in your MNE group?

 Does your MNE group have an effective tax rate below the minimum rate in any jurisdiction?

 If yes, do the substance carve-out, loss carry-forward, or local tax carry-forward rules impact the analysis